OliLov/python-projects/README.md

 - Mad Libs Generator: Creates a story based on user input.
 - Palindrome Checker: Check if a phrase is a palindrome.
 - Rock, paper, scissors: Classic game of rock, paper, scissors.
+- Text analysis: Count words and characters in a text.

 ### python-projects/health
 - Step Count: Extracting step count from Apple Health data, with different metrics for step count analysis.